When is Dancing on Ice 2020 on TV?

 - Radzi Chinyanganya – TV Presenter (partnered with Jessica Hatfield)

-Comic and presenter Michael Barrymore was scheduled to seem as a contestant, however was pressured to tug out attributable to a damaged wrist.
+Comic and presenter Michael Barrymore was scheduled to seem as a contestant, however was compelled to drag out as a consequence of a damaged wrist.
 He was changed by Blue Peter host Radzi Chinyanganya.

 Take a look at extra particulars right here.